 Then send to 2600

+How many months of contribution in sss to get a pension?
 A Filipino citizen can retire at the age of 60.
-SSS members need to have paid at least 120 months contribution prior to the semester of retirement to be eligible to a lifetime cash benefit or pension per month.
-Pensions can be paid thru the members’ designated bank account where he/she wishes to receive it.
-Those retiree who would not be able to complete the 120 months contribution will receive a lump sum amount.
+SSS members need to have paid at least 120 months’ contribution prior to the semester of retirement to be eligible for a lifetime cash benefit or pension per month.
+Pensions can be paid thru the members’ bank account where he/she wishes to receive it.
+Those retirees who would not be able to complete the 120 months contribution will receive a lump sum amount.

 The dependents of the retiree-members will also receive a monthly dependent’s allowance that is equivalent to 10 percent of members’ pension per month.
 The allowance will stop if the dependents have reached the age of 21, became employed, gets married, or become diseased.

 As of October 2017, there are approximately nine hundred and fifty thousand employers that are registered with SSS.
 The registered members composed of employees, self- employed, voluntary members, and overseas Filipino workers are around 36 million.